Global Economic Governance

 Voting power in the World Bank is allocated according to each country’s financial shares.
 In the IMF, it is primarily according to gross domestic product (GDP), with some consideration also given to a country’s “market openness”.
 As a result, the countries that became rich during the colonial period now enjoy disproportionate power when it comes to determining the rules of the global economy.
 Inequality begets inequality.

 This map allows us to see the voting power data by country, indexed to the United States.
-In the World Bank, for every vote that a person in the USA has, a person in Kenya has one-tenth of a vote, and a person in India has 1/20th of a vote.
+In the IMF, for every vote that a person in the USA has, a person in Kenya has one-twentieth of a vote, and a person in India has 1/25th of a vote.
+Similar inequalities are prevalent in the World Bank, which you can see by toggling the graph.

 Similar inequalities are evident in the World Trade Organization (WTO), which was founded in the mid-1990s.
 The WTO is formally governed by a one-country, one-vote system.
 But bargaining power is ultimately determined by market size.
 If we measure market size with GDP, we see that the global North holds nearly 60% of the bargaining power in the WTO.